AdobeDocs/commerce-operations.en/help/configuration/cache/config-varnish-final.md

 ## Verify HTTP response headers

-Use `curl` or another utility to view HTTP response headers when you visit any Magento page in a web browser.
+Use `curl` or another utility to view HTTP response headers when you visit any Commerce page in a web browser.

 First, make sure you are using Magento's [developer mode](../cli/set-mode.md#change-to-developer-mode); otherwise, you will not see the headers.